Opiates: All You Need to Know about its Addiction and Abuse

 The numbers are frightening, and it keeps getting worse.
 In 2017, the HHS officially declared that the abuse of opioids should be treated as a public health emergency.

-Addiction to opiates stems from its abuse and can ruin your life, your health, your friendships, and your relationship with family.
+Addiction to opiates stems from its abuse and can ruin your life, your health, your friendships, and your relationship with your family.
 Opiates, when taken for long, will change your brain’s chemistry, and as time goes on, you will need more to sustain the pleasurable effects.

 Help for Opiate Addiction